sehlen-bsi/botan-docs/docs/cryptodoc/src/02_sym_enc.rst

 The maximum length can be configured to be 2\ :sup:`8\*L` - 1 by initializing L with a value between 2 and 8.
 Note that this parameter is denoted q in [CCM]_.
 The size of the nonce is then (15-L) bytes.
-Since Botan 3.12.0, a message exceeding this limit is already rejected with an ``Invalid_State`` exception while it is buffered in ``process()``;
+Since Botan 3.12.0, a message exceeding the above length limit is already rejected with an ``Invalid_State`` exception while it is buffered in ``process()``;
 previously the overflow was only detected when the length was encoded during ``finish()``.